 Depending on which visa or permit you’re applying for, you may need to make an appointment at the foreigner’s office (Ausländerbehörde) on your own.
 Start by searching for an appointment online.
 As these appointments in Berlin are notoriously hard to come by, we recommend booking as far ahead as possible – quite literally months ahead.

-Note that during COVID-19, appointments can only be booked online and response times are painfully slow.
 Locals recommend looking for an available appointment early in the morning when the system is refreshed with the latest cancellations.
-In normal time, you can also show up to the foreigner’s office without an appointment and get in a queue.
+You can also show up to the foreigner’s office without an appointment and get in a queue.
 Some people arrive at 4 am!
-You may queue and still not get an appointment, needing to return the next day.
+It’s still quite possible that you may queue and still not get an appointment, needing to return another day.

 Moving To Berlin Guide – The First Things To Do After You’ve Arrived